Star Tours - The Adventures Continue

 Photo by WDW Shutterbug

-C3P0 is the captain of your Starspeeder for a routine tourist flight when something goes wrong with the launch and away you go on an adventure of a lifetime.
+C3PO is the accidently captain of your Starspeeder for a routine tourist flight when something goes wrong with the launch and away you go on an adventure of a lifetime.
 There are several different scenes now available in the ride.
 The show is divided into three acts and there are several options for each of the acts.
 In fact, there are 54 possible "tours" you could end up on.
 You shouldn't see the same show twice which is good news.

 Here are the destinations you could end up in on your tranquil tour -